brainsiq/hapi-boom-decorators/README.md

 ## API

-Standard way of replying with Boom response:
+Standard way of replying with boom response:

 ```
 server.route({